All About Cassia Tora Seeds

-The nature of this seed is bitter and salty and slightly cold.
-They possess a lot of medicinal value and the seeds are processed through a machine cleaning process and give a shiny appearance after the processing is done.
+The nature of this seed is bitter, salty, and slightly cold.
+They possess a lot of medicinal value, and the seeds are processed through a machine cleaning process and give a shiny appearance after the processing is done.

 The Cassia Tora Seed is an ancient valued Chinese herb and popularly called Jue Ming Zi in Chinese.
 The ripened seeds of sickle pods is most suitable for body cooling.